matplotlib/matplotlib/doc/users/project/mission.rst

 The Matplotlib developer community develops, maintains, and supports Matplotlib and its extensions to provide plotting tools for the Scientific Python Ecosystem.
-Our success is based on how effectively we enable our users, across scientific, industrial, commercial, and educational domains, to achieve their goals.
+We judge our success based on how effectively we enable our users, across scientific, industrial, commercial, and educational domains, to achieve their goals.